-The Accreditation Council for Business Schools and Programs (ACBSP) has accredited the following programs within the Robert W. Plaster College of Business and Computer Science:
+The Accreditation Council for Business Schools and Programs (ACBSP) has accredited the following programs within the Robert W. Plaster College of Business and Computer Science (COBACS):

 - Accounting, B.S.

 - Business Administration (Traditional), B.S.

 - Computer and Information Sciences, B.S.

-- Master of Business Administration, MBA
+- Master of Business Administration, M.B.A.

 The traditional business administration programs that are accredited include Management, Marketing, Economics/Finance, Public Relations, and International Business.

-The programs offered by the Robert W. Plaster College of Business and Computer Science that are not accredited by ACBSP include the Business Administration (Non-Traditional), B.S. which comprises the General Business major offered on the Mountain View and Salem campuses.
+The programs offered by the Robert W. Plaster College of Business and Computer Science that are not accredited by ACBSP include the General Business (Non-Traditional), B.S. which is offered on the Mountain View and Salem campuses.
 Furthermore, the following majors have been recent additions to the College and as a result are not currently accredited: Accounting & Information Assurance, Computational Finance, Web Systems and Design, and Sports Marketing.